TRUE health flows from loving relationships, GOOD FOOD and time spent in nature.......

 Take a look at the list of crops we grow.
 They are generally the same for the spring and fall.
 We do not grow berries asparagus, or sweet onions in the fall.

 Ambrose Family Farm is the Charleston Area's favorite You-Pick Farm for Strawberries, Blackberries, Blueberries, and Tomatoes.
 Generally, we open our fields for You-Pick the first week in April with Strawberries and close when the Blueberry crop is finished-late June to mid-July.
-Now Closed

-We are closed if it is RAINING
+We are closed ALL HOLIDAYS - We are closed if it is RAINING

 Watch the weather.
 We are closed if it is raining.
 Call before you come if the weather is questionable!
 559-0988

 Our physical address is: 2349 Black Pond Lane, Wadmalaw Island, SC 29487.
 Some GPS systems do not recognize this address.
 If yours does not recognize Black Pond Lane, use Selkirk Plantation Road, Wadmalaw Island, SC 29487.